2019 Nima del Mes

 mayo 2019

-lthistory (Los Angeles, California, United States)
+lthistory (Los Angeles, California, United States of America, California, United States of America)

 The Little Tokyo Historical Society (LTHS) was formed in 2006 to commemorate Japanese American and Japanese history and heritage through various means such as archival collections, photos, exhibits, lectures, and workshops.
 LTHS operates as an all-volunteer, nonprofit organization, comprised of members who have a keen interest in the history of Little Tokyo in Los Angeles.